openvinotoolkit/openvino/docs/OV_Runtime_UG/automatic_batching.md

 @endsphinxtabset

+To enable Auto-batching in the legacy apps not akin to the notion of performance hints, you need to use the **explicit** device notion, such as `BATCH:GPU`.

+## Automatic Batch Size Selection

-Alternatively, to enable the Auto-Batching in the legacy apps not akin to the notion of the performance hints, you may need to use the **explicit** device notion, such as `BATCH:GPU`.
-In both cases (the *throughput* hint or explicit BATCH device), the optimal batch size selection happens automatically (the implementation queries the `ov::optimal_batch_size` property from the device, passing the model graph as the parameter).
-The actual value depends on the model and device specifics, for example, on-device memory for the dGPUs.
+In both the THROUGHPUT hint and the explicit BATCH device cases, the optimal batch size is selected automatically, as the implementation queries the `ov::optimal_batch_size` property from the device and passes the model graph as the parameter.
+The actual value depends on the model and device specifics, for example, the on-device memory for dGPUs.
-Auto-Batching support is not limited to the GPUs, but if a device does not support the `ov::optimal_batch_size` yet, it can work with the auto-batching only when an explicit batch size is specified (i.e., `BATCH:<device>(16)`).
+The support for Auto-batching is not limited to GPU.
+However, if a device does not support `ov::optimal_batch_size` yet, to work with Auto-batching, an explicit batch size must be specified, e.g., `BATCH:<device>(16)`.

-This "automatic batch size selection" works on the presumption that the application queries the `ov::optimal_number_of_infer_requests` to create and run the returned number of requests simultaneously:
+This "automatic batch size selection" works on the presumption that the application queries `ov::optimal_number_of_infer_requests` to create the requests of the returned number and run them simultaneously:

 @sphinxtabset